Rosita Espinosa

 Rosita Espinosa is a fictional character from the comic book series The Walking Dead and is portrayed by Christian Serratos in the American television series of the same name.
 She accompanies Eugene Porter and Abraham Ford on a mission to Washington, D.C.
 In the comic book series, she joins Rick Grimes' group after they leave the prison and go to DC.
 Eventually Eugene is revealed to have lied but they continue on to Washington anyway, since he was still convinced the city would offer greater chance of survival, and they eventually find the Alexandria Safe-Zone.

 Rosita also takes part in the war against the Saviors led by Negan, the conclusion of which sees the 3 communities uniting forces.

 In the TV series, Rosita, Abraham and Eugene meet Tara Chambler and Glenn Rhee while on their way to Washington DC.
 They soon join Glenn's group, led by Rick Grimes, after escaping Terminus, a false safe haven.
 Rosita continued Abraham's mission to get Eugene to DC with Tara, Glenn, and his wife, Maggie Greene, but when Eugene reveals he lied, they rejoin Rick's group once more and travel with him to the Alexandria Safe-Zone.

-They later fight off the whispers and she later becomes a soldier for the Commonwealth Army before she dies.
+In the comics, Rosita is killed by Alpha of the Whispherers.
+In the TV series she survives the war against the Whisperers, and she later becomes a soldier for the Commonwealth Army before she dies.